kharyam/litra-driver/README.md

-# Python Utility for Logitech Litra Glow
+# Python Utility for Logitech Litra Glow and Beam
 [![PyPI version](https://badge.fury.io/py/litra-driver.svg)](https://badge.fury.io/py/litra-driver)

 ## Introduction

 After purchasing a [Logitech Litra Glow](https://www.logitech.com/en-us/products/lighting/litra-glow.946-000001.html) I was unable to find any support for linux.
-This project reverse-engineers the basic functionality of the litra gloq so that we can control it via USB without using the physical buttons on the device.
+This project reverse-engineers the basic functionality of the litra glow so that we can control it via USB without using the physical buttons on the device.
 It also now supports the [Logitech Litra Beam](https://www.logitech.com/en-us/products/lighting/litra-beam.946-000006.html).

 ## Quick Start